Search results for:

-MX records are basically DNS Records that are responsible for sending email to your email address.
-They’re controlled by the same place your authoritative nameservers are, normally your registration company of your domain(s).
+MX records are basically DNS Records that are responsible for sending emails to your email address.
+They're controlled by the same place your authoritative nameservers are, normally the registration company of your domain(s).

 You can change where your email is sent by changing your MX records.
-This won’t affect current or old email, but all future emails will use the new ones.
+This won't affect current or old emails, but all future emails will use the new ones.

 If you have cPanel, you can add or change your MX records by performing the following steps: